systemsecologygroup/PhytoSFDM/README.rst

 value (i.e. full model); or by approximating the size distribution using a moment closure technique, where we only quantified the total biomass, the mean size and the size variance of the community (i.e. aggregate models).
-These approaches are inspired by early works of Wirtz & Eckhard (1996), Norberg et al.
+These approaches are inspired by early works of Wirtz & Eckhardt (1996), Norberg et al.
 (2001), Bruggeman & Koojiman (2007), Bruggeman (2009) and Merico et al. (2009).
-Some examples of more recent applications of the moment-based approximation are Wirtz (2013), Wirtz & Sommer (2013), Tersseler (2014), and Acevedo-Trejos et al.
+Some examples of more recent applications of the moment-based approximation are Wirtz (2013), Wirtz & Sommer (2013), Terseleer et al. (2014), and Acevedo-Trejos et al.
 (2015).

-The three main modules of the package are: Example, SizeModels, and EnvForcing.
+The three main modules of the package are: example, sizemodels, and envforcing.
-The Example module is the entry point of the package, which computes and compares the two main model structures (full and aggregate) and the four variance treatments (unsustained, fixed, immigration and trait diffusion) at a testing location in the north Atlantic Ocean.
-The module SizeModels contains a single class with methods to quantify the phytoplankton size structure and their functional diversity.
+The example module is the entry point of the package, which computes and compares the two main model structures (full and aggregate) and the four variance treatments (Unsustained, Fixed, Immigration and Trait Diffusion) at a testing location in the north Atlantic Ocean.
+The module sizemodels contains a single class with methods to quantify the phytoplankton size structure and their functional diversity.
 Also within this class we provide methods to: a) modify the default parameters, b) symbolically solve the derivatives of the fitness function with respect to the trait, and c) log-transform the mean trait and the trait variance.
-The last module EnvForcing consist of one class with methods to extract a spatially averaged forcing data provided in the NetCDF files.
-The climatological data is at a monthly resolution, thus, a method to extrapolate to daily time step is also included in this module.
+The last module envforcing consist of one class with methods to extract a spatially averaged forcing data provided in the NetCDF files.
+The climatological data is at a monthly resolution, thus, a method to interpolate to daily time step is also included in this module.

 How to Install
 --------------

-We assume the user have a running version of python 2.7.x and have permissions to write in the folder where the python distribution is installed.
-Still the package have not been tested in python 3.x, but further developments of the package will be compatible to newer versions of python.
+We assume the user have a running version of Python 2.7.x and have permissions to write in the folder where the python distribution is installed.
+Still the package have not been tested in Python 3.x, but further developments of the package will be compatible to newer versions of Python.
 To install it the user would require the latest versions of pip and setuptools.
 Additional dependencies
 are: matplotlib (version 1.4.3 or greater), numpy (version 1.9.2 or greater), scipy (version 0.15.1 or greater) and sympy (version 0.7.6.1 or greater).